antoniotmx/antoniotmdev/README.md

 - 👋 Hi, I’m @antoniotmdev
 - 👀 I’m interested in learning how to make quality web applications.
-- 🌱 I’m currently learning Laravel, Vue.js and other technologies like MongoDB.
+- 🌱 I’m currently learning React, Next.js and other technologies like MongoDB.
 - 📫 How to reach me, antoniotmdev@gmail.com

 <!---